Gynecomastia Surgery: Male Breast Reduction

 - Reposition the nipple to a more aesthetically pleasing area

 After surgery, the surgeon will dress patient incisions in bandages and a support garment, also known as a compression garment, to help minimize swelling and support the new chest contour.
 In some rare cases, a drainage tube may be inserted under the skin to drain the excess blood and fluid from the incision sites.
 Most patients see immediate results, though some must wait until their swelling recedes to see the full results.
 Peak results (full-contour without swelling) are typically seen three to six months post-procedure.
 Reduction mammoplasty results are usually permanent.
 However, if a patient’s gynecomastia is the result of the overuse of prescription medication, steroids, or excessive weight gain, patients must refrain from these substances and remain at a stable weight to maintain results.

 Quality Patient Care

-Our surgeons along with the supporting staff at the practice provides full support and care for patients right from their initial consultation stage through recovery.
+Male patients who are self-conscious due to enlarged breasts can rest assured that our surgeons and the supporting staff at our practice are dedicated to providing comprehensive support and compassionate care for patients right from their initial consultation stage through recovery.

 Your MHS Breast Surgeons